NeoMatrix14241/VisionLane/README.md

 2. Using the GUI:
    - Select input mode (Single File/Folder/PDF)
    - Choose input file(s) and output directory
+   - (Optional) Enable "Archiving?" and specify an archive directory to move processed input files/folders after OCR.
+The original folder structure will be preserved in the archive.
-   - Configure processing options (DPI, output format)
+   - Configure processing options (DPI, output format, compression)
    - Click "Start Processing" to begin OCR

 ### Input Formats Supported: